aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-We're pleased to unveil our latest Imaging graphic library update, introducing a range of enhancements tailored to optimize your image processing workflows.
-Among the notable additions are support for tiled TIFF writing, rectifying the incorrect orientation issue with WMF rendering, and ensuring accurate arrow rendering when converting SVG files to PDF format.
-Additionally, we now support TIFF files with CMYK Alpha color mode, as well as seamless conversion of PNG images to TIFF while preserving CMYK colorspace and transparency.
-Furthermore, we've addressed exceptions encountered during PNG file rendering to PNG format.
-Experience enhanced efficiency and precision in your image processing tasks with our latest release.
+We're pleased to unveil our latest Imaging graphic library update, introducing a range of enhancements tailored to optimize your image processing workflows:

+- Support for **tiled TIFF writing** and rectification of incorrect orientation issues with WMF rendering.
+- Ensure accurate arrow rendering when **converting SVG files to PDF** format.
+- Support for **TIFF files with CMYK Alpha color** mode and seamless conversion of PNG images to TIFF with preserved CMYK colorspace and transparency.
+- Address exceptions encountered during **PNG file rendering** to PNG format.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-We've introduced support for .NET7 configuration, providing you with even greater flexibility and compatibility in your development environment.
+We've introduced support for <strong>.NET7 configuration</strong>, providing you with even greater flexibility and compatibility in your development environment.
 Now, you can seamlessly integrate our Imaging library into your .NET7 projects.
 </p>

 ### New Feature - TIFF Tiled Writing